weblabsaus/eagle/README.md

 A website that hosts and provides many vanilla and modified EaglerCraft Clients with a clean UI, and a 1.8 server list

+## Update (6/15/24)
+Yeah, I don't really care about this project anymore, so I will not be updating this ever.
+You are still welcome to fork and edit this launcher, and I would appreciate crediting me, thanks

+## What's Inside?
 Modified Clients Included:

 * Pi Client